Whether you’re going on a half-day or week-long photo tour, here is a handy checklist of items you should seriously consider on every trip.

 1) Gloves: 2 pairs: liners for shooting, and a heavier pair for weather and walking with gear (they can double as camera/lens supports on rocks).

-2) Hats: 1) Sports cap (we have one for sale with our logo and tagline “Bear with us…”) for rain and sun; 2) Flexible wide-brimmed nylon-type rain hat; 3) Wool-type stocking cap for warmth.
+2) Hats: 1) Sports cap for rain and sun (we have souvenir caps available with the “Bear with us…” design); 2) Flexible wide-brimmed nylon-type rain hat; 3) Wool-type stocking cap for warmth.

-3) Pants: Cotton quick drying pants (and/or a pair of zip-off shorts) with or without nylon shell.
-Not recommended for bear camp are Levi denims as they are heavy cotton — heavy in wet conditions and take forever to dry.
+3) Pants: For most folks, cotton quick drying pants (and/or a pair of zip-off shorts) will work well, with or without nylon shell (see rain/wind shell below).
+Not recommended for field use or rainy days are Levi denims as they are heavy in wet conditions and take forever to dry.
+My own personal preference in wet Alaska bush areas (like when we fly to bear areas) are 100% wool pants — dry in the rain and in tall, wet grass, yet comfortable and durable.

 4) Socks: Preferably wool. (your socks will get wet at some point).
 Bring at least 3-4 pairs.

-5) Long underwear: Top and bottom breathable type, cotton or polypro.
-Rather than 100% cotton or polypro, best types have a blend of 50/50 – 70/30 (more polypro, the better) and/or some nylon or spandex.
+5) Long underwear: Top and bottom, cotton or polypro.
+Rather than 100% of either, best types have a blend of 50/50 – 70/30 (more polypro, the better) and/or some nylon or spandex.
+Light and flexible, these can breathe and keep wet outer clothes off your skin.

-6) Rain/wind shell: Breathable, waterproof top and bottom, with hood
+6) Rain/wind shell: Ideally Goretex type or other breathable yet waterproof top and bottom, with hood

 7) Light boots (we do very little hiking) and/or tennis shoes.
 A pair of light sandals or flip-flops are also handy.
-Waterproof clogs or sandals are usually supplied at bear camps.
+Waterproof clogs or sandals are sometimes supplied at bear camps.

-8) A few T-shirts (quick drying nylon/rayon and/or cotton)
+8) A few T-shirts (quick drying nylon and/or cotton)

 9) A warm fleece sweater or lightweight nylon shell/synthetic fill jacket – no goose or duck down

-10) A cloth belt: Lighter and more flexible than leather, can double as a rope around equipment, bags, etc.
+10) Cloth belt: Lighter and more flexible than leather, can double as a rope around equipment, bags, etc.

 Single lens reflex cameras with long lenses are the best cameras to bring on specialized photo tours, especially for bears and wildlife.
-The newer mirrorless cameras can save weight and bulk as carry-ons, fitting easeir into pockets or backpacks, but are very costly.
+Mirrorless cameras save weight and bulk as carry-ons, fitting easier into vest pockets or backpacks.

 1) 1-2 DSLR cameras